sigmod/sqlpp/document.md

     ]

 ### <a id="Implicit_group_key_variables">Implicit group key variables
-In the SQL++ syntax, group key variables are optional.
+In the SQL++ syntax, binding variables for `GROUP BY` key expressions are optional.
 If a group key variable is missing, the underlying compiler will generate a binding variable for that.
 The variable generation falls into three cases:

   * if the group by key expression is a variable reference expression, the generated variable has the same name as the referred variable;
-  * if the group by expression is a field access expression, the generated variable's name is the same as the string of last identifier in the expression;
+  * if the group by expression is a field access expression, the generated variable's name is the same as the string of last identifier of the expression;
-  * for all other cases, a compilation generates a unique variable, however, the user query cannot refer to this generated variable.
+  * for all other cases, the compiler generates a unique variable, however, the user query cannot refer to this generated variable.

 The next example demonstrates a query that do not provide binding variables for group key expressions.